matiasmoron/spend-track-testing/README.md

 This repository provides a comprehensive, scalable, and maintainable solution for end-to-end (E2E) and integration testing using Playwright and TypeScript, enhanced by Model Context Protocol (MCP) servers.
 The project automates test generation based on defined use cases, ensuring high coverage, reliability, and maintainability with enterprise-grade tooling and best practices.

+**🎯 Quality Assurance Focus**: This project validates external applications for quality issues.
+Test failures are expected and indicate bugs or quality problems in the target application that need attention.

 ## 🚀 Features

 - **Automated Test Generation** - MCP server integration for intelligent test creation
+- **Quality Validation** - Tests designed to detect bugs and quality issues in target applications
+- **Expected Failures** - Test failures indicate quality problems, not testing framework issues
 - **Comprehensive Quality Tooling** - ESLint, Prettier, TypeScript, and Husky pre-commit hooks
 - **Evidence Collection** - Automated screenshots, videos, and traces for test documentation
 - **VSCode Integration** - Full development environment configuration